Put open innovation on your 2017 to do list

 “Currently the majority of these type of life science investors and based in London so exposure to this community was key for us and we made some promising connections.
 Investment of this level at this time would accelerate our growth in a market that is showing double digit growth.
 The experience was energising and useful to gather information about investors’ priorities.”

-Feedback from the London investors was excellent, with potential deals identified for most of the North East companies.
+Feedback from the London investors was excellent, with potential deals identified for most of the North East companies pitching at the event.
 Rich McNally, Chief Research and Investment Officer at City of London-based Niche Invest, said: “We identified a couple of really interesting companies through the event that we wouldn’t otherwise have met.
 It’s a great format to see lots of Northern businesses in one afternoon and we would be keen to be involved in future events of this type.”

 FinanceCamp is part of the wider Innovation SuperNetwork programme, developed with around 50 partner organisations to support innovation in the North East.
 The SuperNetwork is supported by Innovate UK, the North East LEP, Northumbrian Water Group and the North East BIC, with part funding from the European Regional Development Fund.